ATL-Research/incremental-class2relational/models/singleCorrectnessTests.md

 1. change name of Person to Member
 *expected transformation behavior*
-	- update Table name +
+	- update Table name ☑️
-	(:question:) update all tables that use Table name (multi-valued attributes)?
+ 	- update all tables that use Table name ☑️

-2. set the name of Family to null
+3. set the name of Family to null
 *expected transformation behavior*
-	1. update Table name :new:with default values (:question:) update all tables that use Table name (multi-valued attributes) with default value?
+	1. update Table name :new:with default values ☑️

+	(:question:) update all tables that use Table name (multi-valued attributes) with default value?

 	:new:**OR**